IBM Cloud Docs

 set interfaces bonding dp0bond0 vif 1693 address 10.0.20.1/24

 The commands in the example create two virtual interfaces on the dp0bond0 interface for a stand-alone Virtual Router Appliances (VRA).
 The interface dp0bond0.1432 processes traffic for VLAN 1432 while the interface dp0bond0.1693 processes traffic for VLAN 1693.
-10.0.10.1/24 and 10.0.20.1/24 are assumed to be the gateway IP addresses for 10.0.10.0/24 and 10.0.20.0/24 respectively, and are also assumed to be primary or secondary static/portable subnets from the Subnets page in the console.
+10.0.10.1/24 and 10.0.20.1/24 are assumed to be the gateway IP addresses for 10.0.10.0/24 and 10.0.20.0/24 respectively.
+They are also assumed to be primary or secondary static/portable subnets from the Subnets page.
+In the console, the subnet gateway IP is labelled as such, but for these subnets, the rule is that it is always the second IP in the subnet.

 High availability commands

 For a High Availability (HA) pair of VRAs, the commands are different.
-The VIF addresses are chosen by the user or made up from the 192.168.0.0/16 or 172.16.0.0/12 private space, and are only used for layer 2 connectivity between the VRAs.
+The VIF addresses are chosen by the user or made up from the 192.168.0.0/16 or 172.16.0.0/12 private space, and are only used for multicast connectivity between the VRAs.
 More specifically, that connection is used for VRRP advertisements.
 In addition, the virtual-addresses in the following examples are the gateway IP addresses for each of a customer's primary or secondary subnets.
 The vrrp-group number should match the group number shown in your gateway details page, as well as match the vrrp-group set in the rest of the default configuration.

 For more information on a full HA configuration, including setting the sync-group for the VIF's, see Associated VLAN subnets with VRRP.